Sun-Lab-NBB/ataraxis-base-utilities/README.md

 3. Install development dependencies.
 You have multiple options of satisfying this requirement:
     1. **_Preferred Method:_** Use conda or pip to install
-       [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
-Alternatively, see [environments](#environments) section for other environment installation methods.
+       [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
+Alternatively, you can use ```tox -e create``` to create the environment from scratch and automatically install the necessary dependencies using pyproject.toml file.
+See [environments](#environments) section for other environment installation methods.
     2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library using pip.
 On some systems, you may need to use a slightly modified version of this command:
        ```python -m pip install .[dev]```.